-Fixed maturity, equity and short-term investments, which are reported at fair value on the balance sheet, represented the majority of the Company's total cash and invested assets as of December 31, 2021.
+Fixed maturities, equities, LP, LLC and other equity method investments, and cash and cash equivalents, which are reported at fair value on the balance sheet, represented the majority of the Company's total cash and invested assets as of June 30, 2021.
 As required under accounting rules, the Company has categorized these securities into a three-level hierarchy, based on the priority of the inputs to the respective valuation technique.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1); the next priority to quoted prices in markets that are not active or inputs that are observable either directly or indirectly, including (i) quoted prices (a) for similar assets or liabilities other than quoted prices in Level 1 or (b) in markets that are not active or (ii) other inputs that can be derived principally from, or corroborated by, observable market data for substantially the full term of the assets or liabilities (Level 2); and the lowest priority to unobservable inputs supported by little or no market activity and that reflect the reporting entity's own assumptions about the exit price, including assumptions that market participants might use in pricing the asset or liability (Level 3).
 An asset or liability's classification within the fair value hierarchy is based on the lowest level of significant input to its valuation.
-At September 30, 2022, approximately 12.9% and 82.5% of these securities represented Level 1 and Level 2, respectively.
+At June 30, 2021, approximately 15.5% and 81.8% of these securities represented Level 1 and Level 2, respectively.
 The Company generally uses a combination of independent pricing services and broker quotes to price its investment securities.
 However, prices provided by independent pricing services and independent broker quotes can vary widely even for the same security.
 To the extent that the Company is incorrect in its determination of fair value of its investment securities or its determination that a decline in their value is other-than-temporary, the Company may realize losses that never actually materialize or may fail to recognize losses within the appropriate period.